Can Your Wild Lifestyle Lead to Vision Problems?

 When you develop optic neuropathy, you can experience a range of vision problems.
 Your vision may become distorted, your ability to see colors clearly may diminish, and you may experience pain when you move your eyes.
 Eventually, you will lose your sight completely.
 With proper treatment, it may be possible to recover some of your vision.
 However, recurrence is possible, especially if you continue drinking alcohol.

-Can Your Wild Lifestyle Lead to Vision Problems?Alcohol has also been linked to the development of cataracts.
+Alcohol has also been linked to the development of cataracts.
 When drinking alcohol, your chances of having cataracts at some point dramatically increase.
-This is because alcohol’s effects can cause significant damage to your eye nerves and muscles.
+This is because alcohol can cause significant damage to your eye nerves and muscles.
 It can have similar effects on your brain and other organs.
-If you stop drinking, the risk for cataracts development will decrease.
+Luckily, if you stop drinking, the risk of cataract development will decrease.

 Smoking

 Smoking is bad for your health on so many levels, but it doesn’t just stop at causing cancer.
 It can greatly affect your eyesight and lead to several age-related eye diseases.
-The risk for developing issues like dry eye and cataracts goes up with every cigarette you light.
+The risk of developing issues like dry eye and cataracts goes up with every cigarette you light.
 Cataracts have the potential to lead to permanent vision loss.

 Cigarette use also increases the chance that you will develop age-related macular degeneration (AMD), which affects your retina and can lead to blindness.
 The older you get and the more you smoke, the more likely you are to develop AMD.